techlearn-center/DevOps/Kubernetes/kOps.md

 -------------------------------
 Task 1: Launch anchor EC2
 ------------------------------
-Create an Ubuntu 22.04 EC2 instance.
+Create an Ubuntu 22.04 EC2 instance using the terraform scripts in this folder ().
 Make sure Port 22 has been opened.

 Update hostname